danboyce92/GeoExplorer/GeoExplorer/README.md

 ## Moving forward

-This app is pretty simple in nature and now that the core functionality has been achieved, considerations on where it could be taken could be contemplated.
+This app is pretty simple in nature and now that the core functionality has been achieved, considerations on where it could be taken can be contemplated.

-Adding a random button that would return a random country from the API seemed like an interesting addition and was relatively straightforward to implement. **This feature was added.**
+Adding a random button that would return a random country from the API seemed like an interesting addition and was relatively straightforward to implement. **- This feature has been added.**

 If there was more time to implement new features, one that could be interesting or useful could be adding a backward and a forward button.
 By implementing a linked list, it could be possible to add a forward and backward button to move through previous searches.